GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 Chrome will continually update its predictors based on your typing and selections.

-- For a 50% confidence level (shown in amber), Chrome proactively preconnects to the domain, but does not prerender the page.
+- For a greater than 50% confidence level (shown in amber), Chrome proactively preconnects to the domain, but does not prerender the page.
-- For a 80% confidence level (shown in green), Chrome will prerender the URL.
+- For a greater than 80% confidence level (shown in green), Chrome will prerender the URL.

 ### Using the Speculation Rules API to prerender pages